D.R. Horton, Inc. research snapshot

 Frequently Asked Questions

 This DHI AI stock analysis is an informational research tool only and is not investment advice, financial planning, or a recommendation to buy, sell, or hold D.R.
-Horton, Inc. Forecast ranges are scenarios based on available data as of July 8, 2026, and can be wrong if rates, orders, incentives, margins, inventory, housing policy, or market multiples change.
+Horton, Inc. Forecast ranges are scenarios based on available data as of August 2, 2026, and can be wrong if rates, orders, incentives, cancellations, margins, inventory, housing policy, or market multiples change.